July 3rd, 2020

 Understanding what kind of client they are - tightwad, spendthrift, or average spender - will be essential for pragmatic marketing approaches.

-Two Basic Tactics That Barely Require You to Open Your Mouth
+Part 2: Two Techniques That Barely Require You to Open Your Mouth

 By mirroring and active listening, you engage with the customer differently and increase the possibility of pulling off the sale.